brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 The following practice is RECOMMENDED for unsigned zones:

 * Do not use in-bailiwick name server names for unsigned zones.
-* Use out-of-zone names for the name servers for unsigned zones
+* Use out-of-zone names for the name servers of unsigned zones.

 Example: